AldenMB/AldenMB.github.io/content/Blog/wiring_a_calculator/wiring_a_calculator.md

 B0 through B6 and A0 through A7 are the traces for the keypad matrix, matching the labels on the test pads.
 I have also copied the labels on the test pads for B+, GND, and RESET.
 I have chosen to number the traces going to the LCD in increasing order, starting from the trace nearest to the battery.

+Notice I also removed the battery.
+The calculator would still work with the battery, and I could even read values from it with the battery installed.
+It would save me from having to make an external 1.5 volt source.
+I chose to remove the battery because it is a pain to open the calculator up, even more so now that there is delicate wiring throughout.
+If I left the battery in, one day I would have to open this up again to remove it, because dead batteries can leak.
+It is better to power it externally for the duration of this project.
+If in the future I want to use this as a normal calculator again then I can simply put the battery back in.

 # Soldering thoughts

 I am not sure what the black conductive coating on the test points in this circuit are.
 In most circuit boards the test points and through holes are plated with a zinc alloy to make it easier to solder onto them.
 This board has no through hole components, so I am guessing they skipped the plating step altogether.
 I am guessing the coating they used is ideal for the membrane keypad on the other side of the circuit board.